Poles, Shocks and Tygers: The Time-reversible Burgers equation: Stationary state solution of BE and its corresponding Poles

 We use the method of matched asymptotic expansion to obtain a stationary solution of the forced BE~\cite{banerjee2019fractional}.
 This will be used in the later sections to justify and understand several observations made on the basis of our DNS runs.

 For a stationary solution, we set $\partial_{t}u = 0$ in the BE~\eqref{eqn:BE} and solve the following resulting differential equation

-To proceed further, we regard the viscosity as a perturbation and find solutions for the range of $x$ in comparison to $\nu$.
-For values of $x$ large compared to the viscosity, we obtain an outer solution, whereas for $x$ of the order of $\nu$ we get an inner solution.
-The complete solution is constructed by matching the outer and the inner solutions.
+To proceed further, we formulate an outer solution and an inner solution of the above equation.
+The complete solution is then constructed by matching the outer and the inner solutions.

 The outer solution corresponds to the large scales, where the viscosity is not effective.
 Hence, we set $\nu=0$ to obtain the following equation

 whose solution is given by